tdewolff/minify/README.md

 Here's an example of a replacement for `template.ParseFiles` from `template/html`, which automatically minifies each template before parsing it.

 Be aware that minifying templates will work in most cases but not all.
-Because the HTML minifier only works for valid HTML5, you template must be valid HTML5 of itself.
-Template tags are seen as regular text for the minifier.
+Because the HTML minifier only works for valid HTML5, your template must be valid HTML5 of itself.
+Template tags are parsed as regular text by the minifier.

 ``` go
 func compileTemplates(filenames ...string) (*template.Template, error) {